Kapudan Pasha

-The official residence of the Kapudan Pasha was in the Divankhane in the Imperial Arsenal in the Golden Horn, but he was often away as his governorship of the Eyalet of the Archipelago entailed visiting its various provinces in person every year.
+The official residence of the Kapudan Pasha was in the Divankhane in the Imperial Arsenal in the Golden Horn, but the Pasha was often away as governorship of the Eyalet of the Archipelago entailed visiting its various provinces in person every year.
 The post was one of great power and prestige within the Ottoman hierarchy: Evliya Çelebi reports that it had an annual income of 885,000 silver akçe.
 Additional income, to the amount of 300,000 kuruş in the 18th/19th centuries, came from leasing a number of Aegean islands to tax farmers (iltizam).

-The heyday of the post was in the 16th century, when a succession of capable holders brought Ottoman naval power to its height, and for a time ensured its supremacy in the Mediterranean.
+The heyday of the post of Kapudan Pasha came in the 16th century, when a succession of capable holders brought Ottoman naval power to its height, and for a time ensured its supremacy in the Mediterranean.
 Although in theory the post could only be filled by a serving admiral (Kapudan-i Hümayun), a chief of the Imperial Arsenal (Tersane Kethüdasi) or, at the very least, by the sanjak-bey of Rhodes, from the turn of the 17th century the appointment of court favourites and/or persons lacking in military or naval experience marked the beginning of Ottoman naval decline.

+Beyond naval command, the Kapudan Pasha held direct gubernatorial authority (as Beylerbey) over most of the Aegean islands (the Cezayir-i Bahr-i Sefid Eyalet), making him responsible for their administration, tax collection, and shipbuilding resources, effectively merging high naval command with significant provincial governance.

-As a part of the Tanzimat reforms, the Eyalet of the Archipelago was reduced in rank and granted to the wali of Rhodes in 1848.
-The Kapudan Pashas retained their rank but were thereafter solely military servicemen.
+As a part of the Tanzimat reforms of 1839-1876, the Eyalet of the Archipelago was reduced in rank and granted to the wali of Rhodes in 1848.
+The Kapudan Pashas retained their rank, but were thereafter solely military servicemen.

-A total of 161 captains served until 13 March 1867 when the post was abolished and replaced by ministers (Bahriye Nazırı) of the Ottoman Naval Ministry.
+A total of 161 captains served until 13 March 1867 when the post of Derya Kaptan was abolished and replaced by ministers (Bahriye Nazırı) of the Ottoman Naval Ministry.
 After 1877, these were replaced by the Fleet Commanders.